vigetlabs/wordpress-site-starter/wp-content/themes/wp-starter/README.md

 ### Navigation
-The navigation sas been set up to be fully accessible and is built using [Alpine](https://alpinejs.dev/) and the styles are set in CSS.
+The navigation has been set up to be fully accessible and is built using [Alpine](https://alpinejs.dev/) and the styles are set in CSS.
 You can edit the JS in `/src/components/dropdown.js` and the CSS in `/src/styles/core-blocks/navigation.css` if you need to customize the navigation.